 And receiving a technical denial was a rezoning request for 490 Huron Parkway from R3 (townhouse district) to R1B (single-family dwelling).
 Of the six commissioners at the Dec.
 18 meeting, only five supported the request.
 It needed six votes for a recommendation of approval.
 Bonnie Bona voted against it, saying she supported more dense development in that area, which is located near Huron High School along a bus line.
 No construction is proposed at this point.

 Commissioners also approved the city’s proposed capital improvements plan (CIP).
-The plan covers the fiscal years 2014-2019, and includes a list of major capital projects, both those that are funded and those for which funding hasn’t yet been identified. [.pdf of CIP for FY 2014-2019] The CIP also requires city council approval.
+The plan covers the fiscal years 2014-2019, and includes a list of major capital projects, both those that are funded and those for which funding hasn’t yet been identified. [.pdf of CIP for FY 2014-2019]

 A plan to construct a three-story building at 544 Detroit St. with offices on the first floor and residences on the upper two floors was on the Ann Arbor planning commission’s Dec.
 18 agenda.